Launching NASA’s search for life

 Cleanroom, Launch Prep, and Liftoff

-Internally, we reflected the visual identity in inspring office spaces and events leading up to launch.
+Education and inspiration defined the laboratory experience.
+Internally, we reflected the visual identity in inspiring office spaces and events leading up to launch.

 5 of 8